gnadams/ComputerNetworks-Project/readme.md

 ## Purpose
-The goal is to have my local host send the bandwidth data to the api via a post request
+The goal is to have my local host periodically gather the bandwidth of my home internet, and then upload it to the cloud via a POST request.

 ## Project Layout
 ### SQLite